ay-ref/software/README.md

 - exprimentally having a `TODO.md` file on the project RPEO or a repo besides the REPO is worked.
   - **DONT WORK WITH UGLY APP, WORK WITH NO UI APP (APP THAT CANT BE UGLY)**

+> EVEN IF YOU USE FROM A APP TRY TO HAVE A `TODO.md` BESIDES YOUR PROJECT!

 ## Architecture